hds/hegdenu.net/content/posts/understanding-async-await-4.md

 ![Sequence diagram of the use of the future Send.
 It covers three use cases: channel has capacity, channel is closed, and channel is full.](/img/understanding-async-await-4/mpmc_send_future-sequence_diagram.svg)

+The creation of the `Send` future is outside of the states.

+This is because it is always the same.

 As you can see, we've already created part of the API for our inner channel.

 This is based purely on what we know we need.